Identifying Network Hubs with the Partial Correlation Graphical LASSO: Real data analysis and simulations

 We then applied LASSO to select 124 probes that best predict the expression of CCT8.
 One probe exhibiting an unusually high variance was removed as an outlier.
 Consequently, the final set of variables used to construct the graphical model includes CCT8 and the 123 LASSO-selected probes.

+Figures~\ref{Fig:XXX} and~\ref{fig:matrices} compare the performance of PCGLASSO with two variants of GLASSO, as well as with the SPACE method of~\cite{SPACE09}, on this dataset.
+The Cor-GLASSO approach applies the standard GLASSO algorithm to standardized data (i.e., the sample correlation matrix), and subsequently retransforms the estimates back to the original scale.

-Figure \ref{Fig:XXX} compares the performance of PCGLASSO with four variants of GLASSO on this dataset.
-The upper-left panel displays the values of the Extended BIC criterion from \cite{Foygel} as a function of the number of edges, for graphs obtained along the solution paths of the different methods.
-The notable differences in the EBIC curves highlight the structural discrepancies between these paths.
-In particular, the EBIC values along the PCGLASSO path are consistently lower than those for the GLASSO methods, clearly indicating that PCGLASSO achieves better likelihood maximization for models of a given size.
-The comparison also reveals an advantage of applying GLASSO to standardized data (i.e., the correlation matrix) rather than directly to the gene expression data.
-Nevertheless, both GLASSO approaches are significantly outperformed by PCGLASSO in terms of likelihood values across their respective solution paths.
+Figure~\ref{Fig:XXX} presents the values of the Extended BIC criterion of \citet{Foygel} as a function of the number of edges, for graphs obtained along the solution paths of the considered methods.
+The pronounced differences between the EBIC curves reflect substantial structural discrepancies among these paths.
+In particular, the EBIC values along the PCGLASSO path are consistently lower than those obtained for the GLASSO variants and the SPACE method, indicating that PCGLASSO achieves superior likelihood maximization for models of a given size.

+The comparison further demonstrates that applying GLASSO to standardized data (i.e., the correlation matrix) yields improved performance relative to its direct application to the raw gene expression data.
+Nevertheless, both GLASSO-based approaches and SPACE are markedly outperformed by PCGLASSO in terms of likelihood values across their respective solution paths.

-The two lower panels of Figure \ref{Fig:XXX} reveal a substantial difference between the graphical models produced by PCGLASSO and GLASSO (based on standardized data), despite both having a similar number of edges.
-The PCGLASSO model displays a much more structured topology, marked by four prominent hubs corresponding to genes numbered 74, 75, 86, and 120.
-In the original dataset, these genes are labeled as GI\_10800141-S, GI\_10800147-S, GI\_10834979-S, and GI\_10835229-S, respectively.
-In contrast, the model obtained from GLASSO appears significantly more diffuse and lacks a clear structural organization.
+Figure \ref{fig:matrices} highlights clear differences between the graphs produced by the various methods, even though they contain the same number of edges (2\% of the total number of gene pairs).
+The PCGLASSO model exhibits the most structured topology, with four prominent hubs corresponding to genes 43, 74, 86, and 119.
+In contrast, the GLASSO solution is more diffuse, featuring a single dominant hub associated with gene 18.
+The graphs obtained from Cor-GLASSO and SPACE are even more diffuse and do not display a clear structural organization.

-The upper right panel offers some insight into this phenomenon.
-It shows that GLASSO substantially shrinks the diagonal elements of the precision matrix, thereby reducing the likelihood of having many large positive off-diagonal entries in a given row, effectively limiting the emergence of hubs.
+Figure \ref{fig:placeholder2} provides insight into this phenomenon.
+It shows that Cor-GLASSO substantially shrinks the diagonal elements of the precision matrix, even though these elements are not directly penalized.
+This shrinkage limits the number and magnitude of the off-diagonal entries within each row, effectively restricting the formation of hubs.
+In contrast, PCGLASSO produces much larger diagonal estimates for hub nodes, thereby enabling the identification of the hub structure.

+Figure \ref{fig:placeholder1} graphically compares the network of genes directly connected to CCT8 in the adjacency matrices obtained using PCGLASSO and Cor-GLASSO, as illustrated in Figure~\ref{fig:placeholder2}.
+Both methods identify only one common gene, 43 (marked in green), as a direct predictor of CCT8.
+This gene forms a strong hub in the PCGLASSO model, but not in the GLASSO-based models.